Fluoride varnish in the Child and Teen Checkups (C&TC) setting

 Recommended online trainings:

-- Smiles for Life: A National Oral Health Curriculum is a broader overview; the entire course can be completed for 8.5 hours of free continuing medical education.
+- Smiles for Life: A National Oral Health Curriculum (PDF) is a broader overview; the entire course can be completed for 8.5 hours of free continuing medical education.

 - University of Minnesota Fluoride varnish module: Dental Health Screening & Fluoride Varnish Application course provides a broad overview of oral health and fluoride varnish.